 I would encourage companies to invest in R & D, taking into account aspects of sustainability and the circular economy.
 I would also try to promote responsible and second-hand trade in various fields and the exchange of goods between people and groups, such as repair shops, tool libraries, free books…

-Surely when you explain that you live without generating waste, people give you all kinds of excuses to not start.
+Surely when you explain that you live without almost generating waste, people give you all kinds of excuses to avoiding start.
 It has happened to me.

 One of the excuses that I have found is that this way of living is more expensive.
 What does your own experience say?